Wii 2: Nintendo begins the E3 Hype

 Marc, Amber, & Friends (Saturday Evening EST)

-Offline Protoman Blues
+Protoman Blues

 Activision is a heartless soulless corporate machine.
 Creativity is stunted for the sake of 'too much risk'.
 Even the more original projects were pretty bad I thought as well.
 People were allocated to projects without much thought.
 A 'take anyone we can get' kind of scenario it seemed like.
 I've seen a lot of good ideas get cast aside because "its too much of a change, and since this already makes money without changing anything lets keep it that way".
 While under normal circumstances too much change can be bad, but they take it to the extreme and stagnate their top cash cow series as you probably all have noticed.